 A police report will also be provided to the CICA on a strictly confidential basis, together with information about the incident and any criminal proceedings that resulted.
 The report will only be seen by the CICA staff.
 If the decision is not accepted and the case goes to a hearing, only the report is not disclosed to the applicant, his representative or to members of the tribunal, though the reporting officer may be asked to give oral evidence about the contents and any opinions contained in it.

 Requests for disclosure of material to the CICA/B should be referred to the police.
 If any request is made to CPS because the police have exceptionally refused to provide material, then any disclosure should only be made in accordance with the general principles set out earlier in this section.
-On occasion you may be asked to offer an opinion why a defendant was acquitted.
-Clearly, you will only be able to do so where the court itself gave reasons, or the reason is obvious and can be substantiated for example, when a vital witness (such as the person claiming compensation) did not attend to give evidence.
-You are not being asked to speculate about the reasons.
+On occasion prosecutors may be asked to offer an opinion why a defendant was acquitted.
+Clearly prosecutors will only be able to do so where the court itself gave reasons, or the reason is obvious and can be substantiated, for example when a vital witness (such as the person claiming compensation) did not attend to give evidence.
+Prosecutors are not being asked to and should not speculate about the reasons.

-Requests for information may be received from organisations such as the Law Society, the Bar Council, the General Medical Council, the Solicitors' Complaints Bureau or the Stock Exchange in connection with investigations or complaints against members of the professions.
+Requests for information may be received from organisations such as the Law Society, the Bar Council, the General Medical Council, the Solicitors Regulation Authority or the Stock Exchange in connection with investigations or complaints against members of the professions.